YakhoubSoumare/cloud-resource-tracker/README.md

 # Cloud Resource Tracker

 Track and log AWS, Azure, and GitHub resource usage using shell scripts and CLI tools.
-Intended for automation and scheduled reporting via cron.
-Now includes Ansible-based setup for automated provisioning and script deployment.
+Now includes Ansible-based automation for provisioning and deployment.
+Supports scheduled reporting via `cron`.

+---

 ## Description

-These scripts collect information on:
+Collects and logs metadata for:

 ### AWS
 - EC2 instances